athenahealth/aone-fhir-subscriptions/README.md

 ### 3.7 - Subscription Updation Rules

 a.
-Consumer cannot update the context of existing subscription. <br /> &nbsp;&nbsp;&nbsp; If required, you can delete the existing subscription and create a new one.

-b.
 Consumer cannot update the webhook URL of existing subscription. <br /> &nbsp;&nbsp;&nbsp; If required, you can delete the existing subscription and create a new one.

 &nbsp;